• Ideas by Room

 Source: @nieucabinetdoors via Instagram

-You’ll see farmhouse cabinets designs with decorative cutouts or chicken wire covering a large opening.
+You’ll see farmhouse cabinet designs with decorative cutouts or chicken wire covering a large opening.
 These are a big and permanent commitment to changing the look of your cabinet doors.
 If you don’t like it or change your mind in the future, you’ll have to replace the cabinet doors.
 Painting is a much better option because you can easily repaint the cabinets for less money.

 Source: @mitten_mack via Instagram